Can you use apple cider vinegar for sunburn? Or will you end up smelling like a packet of Walkers salt and vinegar crisps?

 Does apple cider vinegar turn sunburn into a tan?

 No. It does not.

-Apple cider vinegar relieves the stinging and burning and helps balance the pH of the sunburned skin.
+Apple cider vinegar relieves the stinging and burning brought about from too much sun exposure and helps balance the pH of the sunburned skin.

 How long does it take for sunburn to heal?

 The time it takes for sunburn to heal depends on the severity of the sunburn,

 Severe sunburn can last for more than a week.
 If this is the case, then the patient may need to seek medical advice.

 What kind of apple cider vinegar is best for sunburn?

 There are two kinds of apple cider vinegar, one which is pasteurized and filtered and one which isn’t.